 There's also a disparity in suspension rates by gender: Most of the public preschool children suspended are boys.
 While boys represent 54% of preschool enrollment, they represent 78% of preschool children receiving one or more out-of-school suspensions.
 Interestingly, at the preschool level, children with disabilities and English learners are not disproportionately suspended.
-21

-In K-12 public schools, the suspension rate of students with disabilities varies noticeably by race and ethnicity.
-More than 1 out of 5 American Indian or Alaska Native (23%), Native Hawaiian or other Pacific Islander (23%), Black (25%), and multiracial (27%) boys with disabilities served by IDEA received one or more out-of-school suspensions, compared to 1 out of 10 White (10%) boys with disabilities served by IDEA.22 As the Office for Civil Rights summarizes:
+Nationally, school children collectively lost over 11 million days of instruction (11,360,004) as a result of out-of-school suspension.
+Black students lost disproportionately more instructional days than any other racial/ethnic group (an estimated 66 days, as contrasted with 31 days for Native Americans, 30 for Pacific Islanders, and 17 for Latinos).
+The suspension rate of students with disabilities varies noticeably by race and ethnicity.
+More than 1 out of 5 American Indian or Alaska Native (23%), Native Hawaiian or other Pacific Islander (23%), Black (25%), and multiracial (27%) boys with disabilities served by IDEA received one or more out-of-school suspensions, compared to 1 out of 10 White (10%) boys with disabilities served by IDEA.
+As the Office for Civil Rights summarizes:

 The Civil Rights Data Collection (CRDC) reveals that students of certain racial or ethnic groups and students with disabilities are disciplined at far higher rates than their peers, beginning in preschool.
-The CRDC data also show that an increasing number of students are losing important instructional time due to exclusionary discipline.23
+The CRDC data also show that an increasing number of students are losing important instructional time due to exclusionary discipline.